Southern Illinois Miners: Team honors

 The Miners have won the Frontier League Organization Of The Year Award three times (2007, 2009, 2010).

 Southern Illinois finished with a winning record in each of their first ten seasons, from 2007 to 2016, representing a Frontier League record.

-The team has sent a total of 66 players to the league's All-Star game in 13 seasons, with 17 postseason all-stars in their history including five Pitchers of the Year (2008: Ryan Bird, 2010: Joe Augustine, 2014: Matt Bywater, 2015: Adam Lopez, 2019: Chase Cunningham), one league Most Valuable Player (2009: Joey Metropoulos) and one Rookie of the Year (2016: Shane Kennedy).
+The team has sent a total of 66 players to the league's All-Star game in 13 seasons, with 17 post season all-stars in their history including five Pitchers of the Year (2008: Ryan Bird, 2010: Joe Augustine, 2014: Matt Bywater, 2015: Adam Lopez, 2019: Chase Cunningham), one league Most Valuable Player (2009: Joey Metropoulos) and one Rookie of the Year (2016: Shane Kennedy).

 As of the end of the 2019 season, the Miners have had 59 former players signed by Major League Baseball organizations.
 Three former Miners (Tanner Roark, Clay Zavada and Brandon Cunniff) have made it to the major leagues.

 Mike Pinto is / was the only Manager that the Miners have ever had.
 He held the title as the All Time Leader in Frontier League history in managerial wins.